Veteran officer accused of sex assaults of youth athletes

 East Orange Police Sgt.
 Edward Giles, a 30-year veteran of the force, was arrested Friday and faces 16 counts, including aggravated sexual assault.

-The 59-year-old Giles is a c community resource officer and has served as the youth football director of the East Orange Police Athletic League for many years.
+The 59-year-old Giles is a community resource officer and has served as youth football director of the East Orange Police Athletic League for many years.

-Union County prosecutors allege that he assaulted two players under the age of 13 on multiple occasions between 1998 and 2003, sometimes at his home in Roselle.
+Union County prosecutors allege he assaulted two players under the age of 13 on multiple occasions between 1998 and 2003, sometimes at his home in Roselle.

 Giles is being held at the Union County Jail and faces a detention hearing Thursday.

-A message seeking comment was left at his attorney’s office Wednesday.
+An attorney representing Giles calls the charges “meritless” and said allegations had arisen previously but hadn’t been deemed sufficient for criminal charges.

 Sign up for Daily Newsletters